nextthingco/docs/CHIP_Pro-Docs/source/includes/_specifications.md

 * **AXP209 power management IC** connected to a dedicated I2C bus
 * **Operating Voltage** - 3.8V - 6.3V
 * **Operating Temp** - 40C - 130C

-* 1.8A max battery charging current, with programmable limits
+* **1.8A max** battery charging current with programmable limits
-* 2.5A max power distribution to system
+* **2.5A max** power distribution to system

+C.H.I.P.
+Pro can be powered by battery, USB or AC/DC adapter.
+On-board Power management with the AXP209 provides plenty of power options to better match your applications: mobile, commercial, and low-power are all possible with C.H.I.P.
+Pro.

 For more details, the AXP209 datasheet can be found [here](https://github.com/NextThingCo/CHIP_Pro-Hardware/blob/master/v0.9/Component%20Datasheets/AXP209_Datasheet_v1.0en.pdf).